 Musician, composer and entrepreneur with over 15 years of experience in sound production and post-production.
 He designs workshops for the creation of group songs as a tool to create awareness, to open consciousness and for self-empowerment.
 He has done projects focused in the use of new recording technologies to create contents and capture sound prints.

 Musician and Producer.
 Member of the emblematic Colombian band Aterciopelados that throughout it’s career has managed to socially influence on issues regarding Environment, Women and Ancestrality.
 Environmental Activist Co-Founder of the Water Protection Network - Cantoalagua, active since 2010 and present in more than 15 countries, a network that recognizes the importance of Water not only as a vital liquid source of Life but also as an element that allows the unification, organization and citizen interaction.

-Media artist, designer, interactive creative Director, Educator and LiveCoder.
+New media artist, interactive Creative Director, Educator and LiveCoder.
 He has explored the intersections between art, design and technology.
 He has worked in the digital landscape for around 15 years for projects and companies in Colombia, Canada, United States and Mexico.
 He currently supports companies and special projects into the crystallization of their ideas in prototypes and digital tangible products: applications, mobile, web, installations, AR/VR, etc.